lucamolteni/Contribute-To-Drools-Executable-Model/blogpost-drools-model-compiler.md

 ![kjar](kjar.gif)

-Verify the Executable Model has been built in the KJAR, you can for example using the command
+Verify the Executable Model has been built in the KJAR, you can for example using this command to view the content inside the KJAR:

 `jar -tf target/name_of_the_kjar.jar`

-And you'll see all the Executable Model classes under and the `drools-model` file.
+You will see all the Executable Model classes under and the `drools-model` file.
 Another way to do it is to check the maven log for this phrase:

 ```